 Accumulated condensate can lead to noisy and damaging water hammer resulting in leaks in the steam system that wastes energy.
 To reduce the possibility of leaks, drain condensate at regular intervals.

-Fig: The slug of condensate is carried along the pipe length and collides with pipe walls at bends or pipework fittings leading to erosion.
+Fig: Condensate slug carried along the pipe collides with pipe walls or with the